What is a Will?

 An up-to-date Will is the best way to help ensure that your assets are protected and distributed according to your wishes.

 Studies show that on average 48% of Australians do not have a current Will.
-Should you die without a Will your estate may be divided according to a Government formula.
-This formula will not reflect your wishes and which may cause undue hardship, cost and delay for your family.
+If you pass away without one, your estate may be divided according to a government formula.
+This formula may not reflect your wishes and can cause undue hardship, cost and delays for your family.

-Important items to consider are taxation, capital gains tax legal validity so it’s advisable that you have it prepared by an expert who can discuss all the issues or get expert advice where needed.
+Important items to consider are taxation, capital gains tax and legal validity, so it’s advisable that you have it prepared by an expert who can discuss all the issues or get expert advice where needed.

 It’s a quick and easy process to protect your family’s future so make it a priority.